What are weather graphics?

 Benefits of weather graphics

 Having the right weather graphics to put in front of viewers can pay off.
-Meteorologists benefit from having a more engaged audience, while viewers benefit from a clearer understanding of the weather forecast.
+Meteorologists benefit from a more engaged audience, while viewers gain a clearer understanding of the weather forecast.
 Let’s look at the benefits of having the right weather graphics.

 1. Viewer engagement

-The more exciting your weather graphics are, the more viewers will want to return to your forecast.
-By using new and unique weather graphics, viewers remain informed while also being entertained.
+The more engaging your weather graphics are, the more likely viewers are to return to your forecast.
+By using new and unique weather graphics, you keep viewers informed while entertaining them.

 2. Loyalty